 Vocational Training

-Re:BUiLD partnered with Vocational Training Institutes to provide market demanded skills to clients to equip them with practical skills for the job market.
+About Us Banner - Re:BUiLD Re:BUiLD partnered with Vocational Training Institutes to provide market demanded skills to clients to equip them with practical skills for the job market.
 Upon completion of the technical training the program provided support on job readiness and entrepreneurship skills to enhance their access to job opportunities.
 The areas clients were trained on include green energy, beauty and cosmetics, textile, digital skills, mechanics, catering creative arts, electrical installation, solar among others.

 Progress to date

-In Kampala as of 2024, a total of 949 clients (637 female, 312 male) received vocational training services, including 586 refugees and 363 host community members.
+In Kampala by December 2025, a total of 949 clients (637 female, 312 male) received vocational training services, including 586 refugees and 363 host community members.

 The details are summarized in the table below: